vogias/PuMuKIT2-geant-bundle/README.md

 # GEANT-OER Project: GeantWebTVBundle

+Bundle based on Symfony to work with the PuMuKIT2 Video Platform.

 This bundle overrides the [PuMuKIT-2 WebTV Bundle](https://github.com/campusdomar/PuMuKIT2/tree/master/src/Pumukit/WebTVBundle).
 It has been developed as the Web portal for the Geant-OER project, whose goal is the creation of an European repository of educational multimedia resources for learning.

 Installation